thenameisajay/Voyage/README.md

 2. Create a new branch for your feature or bug fix.
 3. Implement your feature or bug fix.
 4. Commit your changes and push to your branch on the Github server.
-5. Submit a merge request to merge your changes into the main branch【5†source】.
+5. Submit a merge request to merge your changes into the main branch.

 ## License
 This project is part of the coursework of CS4203 - Computer Security of the Computer Science Department at the University of St. Andrews.
 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.